Zhong-Lab-UCSD/HiCtool/tutorial/HiCtool_compressed_format.md

 | Optimized | 10            | 393.6 (2%)                    | 177.1 (39%)                   | 26:31 (29%)           | 18:49 (22%)  |

 Hardware: 2.9 GHz Intel Core i5, 16 GB of RAM.
 The percentage of optimization (optimized/full) at each resolution is indicated in the parentheses. kb, kilobase; MB, megabyte.

+## Inter-chromosomal compressed format

+The same compression workflow applies for the inter-chromosomal contact matrix, **except for the selection of the upper triangular matrix (step 1)** which is skipped: the entire matrix data are considered (since the matrix is rectangular).